Cookbook » Exception Handling

 tf::Executor executor;

-// execption will be silently ignored
+// exception will be silently ignored

 executor.silent_async([](){ throw std::runtime_error("exception"); });